-As the Belle Haven neighborhood is the area in the City where most growth is projected to occur, it should be a priority area for additional open space.
+As the Belle Haven neighborhood is the area in the City where most growth is projected to occur, it should be a priority area for additional open space, including an off-leash dog area.
 (Facebook's proposed Willow Village development includes opportunities for sports fields, picnic areas, an off-leash dog area, and community facilities.
 See further discussion in the last section of Chapter 5: Recommendations.)